DOI-ONRR/doi-extractives-data/blog-site/src/pages/homepage-revamp-part-two/index.md

 ### Integrating with Jekyll

 Related to redundancy, providing a seamless user experience between the Gatsby and Jekyll portions of the site has been a challenge.
-There were 3 issues to resolve:
+There were three issues to resolve:
-1. Page url issue
+1. Page URL issue
 2. Gatsby prefetch error
-3. Federalist preview url
+3. Federalist preview URL

-#### Page url issue
+#### Page URL issue
-When Gatsby builds it creates a public directory for all assets.
-We then copied all this directory to a "gatsby-public" folder for Jekyll to use when it builds the site.
-However we didnt want our urls to include "gatsby-public", so we needed to add the permalink frontmatter attribute to our pages.
-Fortunately Gatsby provides a hook into the entire lifecycle of its build process including a "onPostBuild" api.
-We leverage this hook to then prepend the frontmatter to our pages as well as copy the public directory to the gatsby-public directory.
+When Gatsby builds the site, it creates a `public` directory for all required site assets.
+We copied this directory to a `gatsby-public` folder for the Jekyll build to use.
+However, we didn't want our URLs to include `gatsby-public`, so we needed to add a permalink attribute to our pages' front matter to override the default path.

+Fortunately, Gatsby provides a hook into the entire lifecycle of its build process, including an [`onPostBuild` API](https://www.gatsbyjs.org/docs/node-apis/#onPostBuild).
+We use this hook to add the front matter to our pages and copy the `public` directory to the `gatsby-public` directory.

 #### Gatsby prefetch error
 Developers tout Gatsby's speed, and [prefetching](https://www.gatsbyjs.org/docs/how-code-splitting-works/) page assets is integral to Gatsby's performance advantages.
-However Gatsby is not aware of our deployment structure which results in an error when the page loads in production.
+However, Gatsby isn't aware of our deployment structure, which results in an error when a page loads in the production environment.

 Basically, the Jekyll part of the site deploys to a directory that isn't known to Gatsby at build time.
-Consequently, Gatsby creates a `pages.json` object that contains the wrong location for files.
-To deal with this, we utilize another feature of gatsby's client api, "onClientEntry".
-Using the gastby-browser.js file we override the pages.json by passing the correct assets to the global loader that gatsby uses.
-This was based on an issue opened by others facing the same challenge.
+Consequently, Gatsby creates a `pages.json` object that contains the wrong locations for files.
+To deal with this, we use another feature of Gatsby's client API, [`onClientEntry`](https://www.gatsbyjs.org/docs/browser-apis/#onClientEntry).
+Using `gastby-browser.js`, we override `pages.json` by passing the correct assets to Gatsby.

 ```javascript
 exports.onClientEntry = () => {